Conveniently located to serve Houston, Sugar Land and Pasadena

 Effective Treatment for a Common Condition

 Capsular contracture is a common condition that can affect women with breast implants.
 The scar tissue surrounding one or both implants can begin to tighten, squeezing the implant and distorting its shape.
 This condition can also lead to physical discomfort, in addition to feelings of anxiety and self-consciousness.
-Fortunately, Dr. Azita Madjidi can treat Contact our if you have had a breast augmentation, and are now experiencing a hardening of the breasts, changes in their shape, or physical discomfort.
-We are here to help you regain the confidence and peace of mind you deserve. office today.
+Fortunately, Dr. Azita Madjidi can treat capsular contracture.
+Contact our Houston office today if you have had a breast augmentation, and are now experiencing a hardening of the breasts, changes in their shape, or physical discomfort.
+We are here to help you regain the confidence and peace of mind you deserve.

 How Capsular Contracture Affects Implants